lelegard/arm-cpusysregs/README.md

 This means that we are never really sure of what the physical register was.

-This educational project provides a way to return the exact content of a few Arm64 registers to userland through a dedicated loadable kernel module.
-An application program is provided to display an analysis of the contents of these registers.
+This educational project provides a way to return the exact content of a few Arm64 registers to userland through a dedicated loadable kernel module, on Linux and macOS.
+Some application programs are provided to display an analysis of the contents of these registers.

 Warning: This project is for educational purpose only, for people wanting to increase their knowledge in the Arm64 architecture.
 Loading a custom kernel module may always have unexpected side effects, including:

 - Security effects: the content of the system registers could be used to gain information on the system, including the pointer authentication keys.
 - Stability effects: modifying the PACIA key using a kernel which is built with pointer authentication crashes the system since the return pointer of the kernel functions are authenticated with a different key as used by the previous PACIA (believe me, I tried...)

-## Linux kernel module

-The file `cpusysregs.c` contains the source code of the kernel module.
-The module name is `cpusysregs`.
-It creates a special device named `/dev/cpusysregs` which can be accessed from any userland process.
-It is not possible to read or write on this device.
-We can only send a few `ioctl()`.
-This is the way the system registers of the CPU are returned.

-The kernel module interface is described in the file `cpusysregs.h`.
-It defines the structure `csr_registers_t` which is used to return the content of the selected system registers.

-Usage instructions:
+## Usage instructions

+- `make` : Build the kernel module and the applications.
-- `make module` : Build the kernel module.
-This is also part of the default `make`.
+- `make install` : Install the kernel module in the system tree.
 - `make load` : Load the kernel module.
-A `sudo` command is used.
 - `make unload` : Unload the kernel module.
-A `sudo` command is used.

-## Demo application

-The C++ application `show-regs` reads the system registers from the kernel module and displays their content.
-Most system registers are structured using bit-field of various size and interpretation.
-They are all individually displayed.

-The C++ application `demo-pac` demonstrates some usages of the pointer authentication features.
+- `make show` : Show the loaded kernel module.

+See more details in the README files of the various subdirectories.

 ## References